 Uwern Jong tells the story of his family’s immigration to Penang and why he feels firmly rooted in its heritage.

-All the best stories involve intrigue – and my own certainly does – worthy of the Chinese TV period dramas that my grandmother is glued to.
+All the best stories involve intrigue – and my own certainly does – worthy of the Chinese TV period dramas that my grandmother was glued to.
 I have very fond memories of sitting next to her, pretending to watch these soaps as fervently as she did, but without truly understanding the fascination with such tales of Chinese traders and their ever conspiratorial wives.
 As a grown-up, I learnt that my own family’s heritage was just as tempestuous; that it was just one of the many likewise stories of Chinese migrants that came to this once British colonial, now Malaysian, island.

 My tale starts with my great-grandfather, his name was Heng.
 He was born in Southern China, in the district of Taishan, Guandong.
 Formerly British-run Canton, this was the springboard for millions of Chinese economic and war-struck migrants in the 19th century to venture out into the British colonies.